lamindb.Transform¶

 Transform¶ Preceding transforms.

-Allows to _manually_ define predecessors.
+Allows manually defining preceding transforms.
 Is typically not necessary as data lineage is automatically tracked via runs whenever an artifact or collection serves as an input for a run.

 -